Flooding expected to worsen as Florence passes through Carolinas

 The deaths of at least 36 people have been attributed to the storm, including 27 in North Carolina, eight in South Carolina and one in Virginia.
 The latest victims were two women in South Carolina who drowned on Tuesday when a sheriff’s department van in which they were riding was swept away by flooding.

 Some 2,600 people had been rescued by boat or helicopter in North Carolina alone since the storm hit land, according to the state Department of Public Safety.
-About 10,000 remained in shelters and over 160,000 customers were without power across North Carolina, the department said.
+About 10,000 remained in shelters, the department said.
+More than 115,000 customers were without power across North Carolina, according to Poweroutage.us early on Thursday.

 As floodwaters continue to rise concerns are growing over the environmental and health dangers lurking in the water.